Matador Resources (NYSE:MTDR) Trading 5.6% Higher

-A number of analysts have recently issued reports on the company.
-MKM Partners boosted their price objective on Matador Resources from $50.00 to $56.00 and gave the company a “buy” rating in a research report on Thursday, February 24th.
-TheStreet upgraded Matador Resources from a “c+” rating to a “b-” rating in a research report on Wednesday, February 23rd.
-Stifel Nicolaus boosted their price target on Matador Resources from $56.00 to $58.00 and gave the company a “buy” rating in a research note on Wednesday, February 23rd.
-Wells Fargo & Company boosted their price target on Matador Resources from $55.00 to $66.00 and gave the company an “overweight” rating in a research note on Monday, March 14th.
-Finally, Raymond James boosted their price target on Matador Resources from $60.00 to $70.00 and gave the company an “outperform” rating in a research note on Friday, March 4th.
-Three research analysts have rated the stock with a hold rating and ten have given a buy rating to the company.
-Based on data from MarketBeat, Matador Resources currently has a consensus rating of “Buy” and a consensus target price of $51.91.
+A number of equities research analysts have recently commented on the company.
+Stifel Nicolaus increased their target price on Matador Resources from $56.00 to $58.00 and gave the stock a “buy” rating in a research note on Wednesday, February 23rd.
+Raymond James increased their price target on shares of Matador Resources from $60.00 to $70.00 and gave the company an “outperform” rating in a report on Friday, March 4th.
+StockNews.com cut shares of Matador Resources from a “buy” rating to a “hold” rating in a report on Thursday, March 17th.
+Royal Bank of Canada increased their price target on shares of Matador Resources from $53.00 to $57.00 and gave the company an “outperform” rating in a report on Wednesday, February 23rd.
+Finally, TheStreet upgraded shares of Matador Resources from a “c+” rating to a “b-” rating in a report on Wednesday, February 23rd.
+Three investment analysts have rated the stock with a hold rating and ten have given a buy rating to the stock.
+Based on data from MarketBeat.com, the company presently has an average rating of “Buy” and a consensus target price of $51.91.

-The firm also recently disclosed a quarterly dividend, which was paid on Monday, March 14th.
-Shareholders of record on Friday, March 4th were paid a $0.05 dividend.
-This represents a $0.20 dividend on an annualized basis and a yield of 0.36%.
-The ex-dividend date of this dividend was Thursday, March 3rd.
-Matador Resources’s dividend payout ratio is currently 4.07%.
+The firm also recently declared a quarterly dividend, which was paid on Monday, March 14th.
+Investors of record on Friday, March 4th were paid a dividend of $0.05 per share.
+This represents a $0.20 dividend on an annualized basis and a yield of 0.37%.
+The ex-dividend date was Thursday, March 3rd.
+Matador Resources’s payout ratio is 4.07%.

-Several institutional investors and hedge funds have recently modified their holdings of MTDR.
-Benjamin Edwards Inc. lifted its stake in shares of Matador Resources by 696.8% during the fourth quarter.
-Benjamin Edwards Inc. now owns 757 shares of the energy company’s stock valued at $28,000 after acquiring an additional 662 shares during the period.
-Barrow Hanley Mewhinney & Strauss LLC acquired a new position in shares of Matador Resources during the fourth quarter valued at $28,000.
-Moors & Cabot Inc. acquired a new position in shares of Matador Resources during the third quarter valued at $44,000.
-Bellwether Advisors LLC acquired a new position in shares of Matador Resources during the fourth quarter valued at $51,000.
-Finally, Dark Forest Capital Management LP lifted its stake in shares of Matador Resources by 417.4% during the third quarter.
-Dark Forest Capital Management LP now owns 1,516 shares of the energy company’s stock valued at $58,000 after acquiring an additional 1,223 shares during the period.
-87.40% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds have recently modified their holdings of the business.
+BlackRock Inc. raised its holdings in shares of Matador Resources by 1.2% in the fourth quarter.
+BlackRock Inc. now owns 17,085,728 shares of the energy company’s stock worth $630,805,000 after buying an additional 210,367 shares during the period.
+Goldman Sachs Group Inc. raised its holdings in shares of Matador Resources by 24.9% in the fourth quarter.
+Goldman Sachs Group Inc. now owns 2,420,451 shares of the energy company’s stock worth $89,364,000 after buying an additional 482,042 shares during the period.
+Invesco Ltd. raised its holdings in shares of Matador Resources by 61.2% in the fourth quarter.
+Invesco Ltd. now owns 2,387,811 shares of the energy company’s stock worth $88,158,000 after buying an additional 906,304 shares during the period.
+William Blair Investment Management LLC raised its holdings in shares of Matador Resources by 49,366.9% in the third quarter.
+William Blair Investment Management LLC now owns 2,112,235 shares of the energy company’s stock worth $80,349,000 after buying an additional 2,107,965 shares during the period.
+Finally, Geode Capital Management LLC raised its holdings in shares of Matador Resources by 0.8% in the fourth quarter.
+Geode Capital Management LLC now owns 1,952,418 shares of the energy company’s stock worth $72,083,000 after buying an additional 15,560 shares during the period.
+Institutional investors and hedge funds own 87.40% of the company’s stock.

 Matador Resources Company Profile (NYSE:MTDR)